 Students who have discontinued enrollment for six or more semesters (three or more semesters for the School of Behavioral Science) must reapply for admission.
-Students will enter under the catalog current at the time of readmission and will be subject to the admissions and degree requirements outlined in that catalog.
+Students whose applications are approved will enter under the catalog current at the time of readmission and will be subject to the admissions and degree requirements outlined in that catalog.
 The University is not responsible for providing courses or programs that have been discontinued.
 For more information contact the Graduate Admissions Office.